Are Dental Implants Safe?

 - The finished crown, bridge, or denture is attached to the implant(s).

 Once you get the finished implant, your new teeth are ready to use!
-If you have any questions or concerns, please contact the Finger Lakes Dental location nearest you.
-We want your implants to look and feel like real teeth and your smile looking its best!
+If you have any questions or concerns, please contact one of our five New York office locations.
+We want your implants to look and feel like real teeth and your smile to look its best!